×

 6. Payments made to the owner of the Taxable Person in the form of dividends, profit distributions, or similar advantages.

-7. Sums withdrawn by a natural person who is a Taxable Person as defined in Clause 3 of Article 11 of the UAE Corporate Tax Law or a partner in an Unincorporated Partnership from the business.
+7. Sums are withdrawn by a natural person who is a Taxable Person as defined in Clause 3 of Article 11 of the UAE Corporate Tax Law or a partner in an Unincorporated Partnership from the business.

 8. Corporate Tax levied by the UAE Corporate Tax Law on a Taxable Person.